Marcin-Kowalczykk/AI_PLAYGROUND/README.md

 - The application uses LLMs to generate images
 - learning how to write effective system prompts intended for image generation
 - user prompts are based on simple, colloquial descriptions of robots, so a good system prompt is needed to generate a correct image when only limited information is available.
+- You can see generated image on frontend after button click
+- You can run scripts by type npm run start:example8 inside backend directory
+- If you use bun you can run scripts by bun example8 inside backend directory
+- You can see steps (console.logs) in backend terminal

 ### EXAMPLE9